 Over the last few years, daily replaceable contact lenses have continuously increased their share in a fast-growing contact lens market.
-And 2021 isn't much different than 2020 as manufacturers such as Alcon and Bausch + Lomb will introduce several new daily disposable lenses.
+And 2021 isn't much different than 2020 as manufacturers such as Alcon and Bausch + Lomb will introduce several new daily disposable contact lenses.
 This isn't a surprise, as the advantages of wearing daily contact lenses are quite obvious.
 They don't require any cleaning routine as you just discard them at the end of the day.
 You can always carry a few extra boxes with you when you are on the go or while traveling.
 You don't have to worry about the handling as you just put them in once and start with a fresh pair every day.
 And with a fresh pair, you reduce the risk of an eye infection.

 All major contact lens manufacturers are offering daily replaceable lenses for all types of vision corrections and most of them carry two or even three daily lens families in their portfolio.
 So which daily disposable contact lenses are the best?